Dear Pope Francis, I have an idea. You know how you keep advancing the sainthood causes of all your predecessors? What if you stopped doing that?

 That’s my idea.
 It’s pretty simple: Just stop making every pope a saint.
 Instead of canonizing Paul VI this year, as you are reportedly planning to do, I suggest…not doing that.

-As you know, in 2014, a year after you became pope (and not even ten years after the death of John Paul II), you canonized Popes John XIII and John Paul II on the very same day.
+As you know, in 2014, a year after you became pope (and not even ten years after the death of John Paul II), you canonized Popes John XXIII and John Paul II on the very same day.
 And now I read in the paper that Paul VI is on the docket for 2018, and my first response is to joke, “Who’s next, St. John Paul I?”
 But it turns out I can’t make that joke, because you officially recognized John Paul I as “Venerable” just a few months ago.

 Is it possible you’re getting a little carried away?